mohasinmudassar/React/First-React/readme.txt

 > Imperative (Describing ever Step to the computer that how to do something. e,g; Vanialla Java Script you have to define every element and append the childs).
 > Composable (React multiple components combine to form another big react component "one of the best featuresof react")
 > Created Small Static page using React. (project_1.js)

 >> Creating functions / Components (project_1.js)
 > Components are reusable pieces of code that we can use to build applications.
 > Components Conventions:
 > 1. Components must start with a Capital letter
 > 2. Wrap it in Angular brackets < function /> when calling

+>> Composing Components (composing_components)
+>  Creaying seperate header components and calling them in main header component.
+>  Creating seperate component for every section and calling them in main Page.
+>  This is Useful in large Projects.

+>> React (JSX) Styling (composing_components)
+>  used as (className = " .... ")